When I Had COVID I Not Only Felt Sick, I Felt Shame

 At the beginning of the pandemic, I didn't leave the house for a month.
 I was terrified.
 I had food and supplies delivered to my house, I spent my days glued to the news, I was reporting on COVID 24/7 and I was seeing my patients through telemedicine.
 I saw no one and I got exercise by walking the halls of my condo building.
 Extreme?
 Yes.
 But I was scared.
 I was afraid of getting covid.

 As time went on I continued to preach the importance of social distancing, mask-wearing, and vaccinations.
-When I was able to get vaccinated (I have both Moderna vaccines and the first booster, as I'm not eligible for the second), I did so with gusto and excitement.
+When I was able to get vaccinated (I have both Moderna vaccines and the first booster, but at the time of this article wasn't eligible for the 2nd booster yet), I did so with gusto and excitement.

 Two years went by and then it finally happened to me.
 I got covid.
 I'm no more special than the millions of people around the world who have had it, but for some reason getting covid hit me pretty hard- physically and mentally.

 In March 2022, I came down with a sore throat, fatigue, and nasal congestion and thought, "Uh oh, this must be a cold/flu/bronchitis...."
 I didn't even consider covid as the culprit.
 I took 2 home covid tests just to make sure and as I had suspected, they were both negative.

 Something, however, told me to do a 3rd covid test just to make sure.
 I was planning on doing a Facebook LIVE 24 hours after my 2nd neg covid test anyway to talk about my symptoms and demonstrate how to do a home covid test so this ended up being the perfect opportunity to take my 3rd test.

 I had no qualms about doing my 3rd test LIVE on Facebook because I just knew it wouldn't be positive.
 I mean, how could it be? (*Insert sarcasm*)